pragmaxim-com/chain-indexer/README.md

 cargo run -- --blockchain ergo
 ```

+Indexing might crash especially on laptops with Node running locally and not being synced yet.
+In that case, set `fetching_parallelism = "low"` to not put the Node and Laptop under heavy pressure.

 Querying currently times out during historical indexing.
 So use it only at the chain tip sync phase
 or when indexing is disabled `indexer.enable = false` and we only run http server to query over existing data :
 ```